eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/advanced-data-by-pass.md

 ## Solution

-The solution is comprised of the following systems:
+The solution consists of the following systems:

 * **database**: where your bigger chunks of data reside and wait to be delivered / queried
 * **database provider mirco-service**: the service managing the database connection and exposing it to clients through things messaging API
 * **thing**: a digital twin with extended API through a micro-service
-* **client**: a client-application trying to receiving bigger quantities of data via a things messaging API in the scope of that thing and secured via ditto policies
+* **client**: a client-application trying to receive bigger quantities of data via a things messaging API in the scope of that thing and secured via ditto policies
 * **high-performance data proxy** (or just proxy): a third-party application proxy sitting in-between the database and the provider micro-service managing data delivery

 {% include image.html file="pages/advanced/data-by-pass-architectural-design.jpg" alt="Architectural Design" caption="Architectural design of the data by-pass pattern showing all actors and their interactions." max-width=800 %}